DukeAML/FML/README.md

 ## Running Instructions
 Two terminals are required to run this program.
-To run the frontend, first, in frontend/src/environments, rename the file `environment.prod.ts` to `environment.ts`.
+To run the frontend, first, in frontend/src/environments, create a duplicate of the file `environment.prod.ts` in the same directory, but rename the duplicate to `environment.ts`.
 Next, cd into the "frontend" directory and run `ng serve`
 To run the backend, cd into the backend and run the script `./flask-restart-on-file-change.sh` after installing the necessary dependencies through `pip`.

+Once both the frontend and backend are running, navigate to localhost:4200 on your browser (preferably Chrome) to access the app.

 ## ML